List of asteroid close approaches to Earth in 2022

 Below is the list of asteroids that have come close to Earth in 2022.

 Timeline of known close approaches less than one lunar distance from Earth

-A list of known near-Earth asteroid close approaches less than 1 lunar distance (0.0025696 AU) from Earth in 2022.
-During 2022 about 124 asteroids passed within 1 LD of Earth.
+A list of known near-Earth asteroid close approaches less than 1 lunar distance (0.0025696 AU) from Earth in 2022, based on the close approach database of the Center for Near-Earth Object Studies (CNEOS).
+During 2022 143 asteroids passed within 1 LD of Earth.
 As most asteroids passing within a lunar distance are less than 40 meters in diameter, they generally are not detected until they are within several million km of Earth.

 For reference, the radius of Earth is about 0.0000426 AU or 0.0166 lunar distances.
 Geosynchronous satellites have an orbit with semi-major axis length of 0.000282 AU or 0.110 lunar distances.